Optimal linear response for Anosov diffeomorphisms: Introduction

 Optimal linear response has been investigated in a series of papers, progressing from finite state Markov chains in \cite{DrFr18}, to dynamical systems representable by a Hilbert--Schmidt integral operator \cite{AnFrGa22} (including optimising both stochastic and deterministic components of annealed random dynamical systems), and deterministic expanding maps of the circle \cite{FrGa25}.
 All of these papers optimise the linear response of the expected value of observations $c$ as well as the linear response of isolated eigenvalues associated to Markov chains or transfer operators.
 Other recent work includes optimising the linear response of the expectation of an observation for annealed transfer operators arising from stochastic differential equations, following ideas from \cite{AnFrGa22}.
 Perhaps the closest work to the present one is the use of the so-called fast adjoint response method to estimate the optimal linear response of expectations of observations for uniformly hyperbolic dynamics \cite{GaNi25}.
 In contrast to \cite{GaNi25}, we work on the full domain of the hyperbolic maps $T_\delta$ and when considering the corresponding transfer operators $\mathcal{L}_\delta$, we need to use the anisotropic Banach spaces mentioned earlier.
 While there is some technical cost to this, there are several important benefits to having an explicit expression \eqref{dotLexpr} for $\dot{\mathcal{L}}$ in terms of $\mathcal{L}_0$, $D_xT_0$ and $\dot{T}$.
 This (i) allows one to use the standard linear response expression \eqref{eq:responseintro}, (ii) enables a convergence theory for the numerical scheme, and (iii) opens the possibility to derive other types of optimal linear responses, beyond the response of expectation of an observation $c$.

 Because we consider $\mathcal{L}_0$ to act on functions on the full domain of $T_0$, we obtain $f_0$ as the leading eigenfunction of $\mathcal{L}_0$, a fact that is also computationally beneficial.
 The explicit expression for the linear response then leads naturally via Riesz representation arguments to explicit expressions for Fourier coefficients of an optimal infinitesimal perturbation $\dot{T}$ in a Fourier basis on the full space.
 The convergence theory of \cite{CF20} provides a basis for convergence of the optimal $\dot{T}$ to the true object as the number of Fourier modes in the construction of $\mathcal{L}_0$ increases.
 Our computational implementation is extremely fast with each Fourier coefficient of the optimal $\dot{T}$ taking milliseconds to compute.
+In contrast to \cite{GaNi25}, our algorithm is deterministic and does not rely on sampling, which may assist construction of computer-assisted error bounds.

 All of our theoretical results and our numerical scheme straightforwardly extends to higher-dimensional tori, although this would commensurately increase the cost of the computations.
 Because our theory mostly uses the anisotropic Banach spaces that are well adapted to Anosov flows on compact oriented Riemannian manifolds, the theoretical results introduced in Section \ref{sec:derivLR} and Theorem \ref{thm:deriv} can be adapted to these settings.